Cloudef/mach-flake/README.md

 #!
 Packages the `qoiconv` binary.
 #! <https://github.com/phoboslab/qoi/tree/master>
 extraPkgs.qoi = pkgs.callPackage ./packages/qoi.nix {};

 #!
+Package for specific target supported by nix.
+#!
+You can still compile to other platforms by using package and specifying zigTarget.
+#!
+When compiling to non-nix supported targets, you can't rely on pkgsForTarget, but rather have to provide all the pkgs yourself.
+#!
+NOTE: Even though target is supported by nix, cross-compiling to it might not be, in that case you should get an error.
+packageForTarget = target: (env.pkgsForTarget target).callPackage (pkgs.callPackage ./package.nix { inherit env target; });

+#!
 Packages mach project.
 #!
 NOTE: You must first generate build.zig.zon2json-lock using zon2json-lock.